Fathers’ Rights In Stepparent Adoptions

 Scenario 2: The father is not listed on the birth certificate.

 If the absent biological father is not listed on the child’s birth certificate, he will still need to be notified of the adoption.
 As Nebraska law currently stands, once he is notified of the adoption, he is given five business days from the date he receives the notice of adoption to give his answer.
 If he doesn’t agree with the adoption, Nebraska adoption laws allow him to file documentation with the Department of Health and Human Services.
 After five business days have passed, if he does not respond, the law automatically terminates his rights.
 At that point, the stepparent adoption can be completed without his agreement.

-If you are ready to get started with your stepparent adoption, book a free consultation with us and let’s help you get started!
+If you’re ready to start your stepparent adoption, click here to schedule your free call and let us help you get started!